natemanning/PortfolioProjects/README.md

 # PortfolioProjects
-These files are either the datasets linked to project, or the code to the project itself.
+This Repository will hold all of the code and queries from the Portfolio Projects I create.